esp-rs/std-training/README.md

 ## Code of Conduct

-Contribution to this crate is organized under the terms of the [Rust Code of Conduct][CoC], and the maintainer of this crate, Ferrous Systems GmbH, promises to intervene to uphold that code of conduct.
+Contribution to this crate is organized under the terms of the [Rust Code of Conduct][CoC], and the maintainers of this crate promises to intervene to uphold that code of conduct.

 [CoC]: CODE_OF_CONDUCT.md